 This year’s Soluna Festival opened big this week with a major premiere called “Rules of the Game.”
 It was choreographed by rising new avant-dance guy Jonah Bokaer – with new music by pop star Pharrell Williams played live by the Dallas Symphony.
 Local All Things Considered host Justin Martin sat down with Art & Seek’s Jerome Weeks for his replay of the game.
+Our extended conversation.

 Justin: Premiering “Rules of the Game” in Dallas with live music from the Dallas Symphony — before the show goes on a worldwide tour – that seems to me a smart way to signal the Soluna Festival has some serious ambitions.